hrvthzslt/personal-site/content/posts/reimplementing-local-rc-with-vimscript/index.md

 - There can be a version of **Vim** which has `exrc` but not `secure`.
 - Also **Neovim** has these options but handles them with a trust mechanism, I want that!

-There were multiple versions of the function that handled this.
+There were multiple versions of this "reimplementation".
 First it just read a certain file called `.vimrc.local` if it were present in the working directory and sourced it.
 After that I added a prompt to ask the user to trust the file and stored all trusted paths.
 That raised a problem, trusted files can be changed so they should not be trusted anymore.
+So in the end I added the hash of the file to the trusted paths.
+Witness!

 ![Activity diagram](activity.png)

-There is a full recursion which is not strictly necessary, but I find the recursive call expresses a clearer intent in the implementation than an ad-hoc loop.
+There is a full recursion which is not necessarily necessary, but I find the recursive call expresses a clearer intent in the implementation than an ad-hoc loop.
 This is not the best choice, but mine.

 The hash entries will look like this: